bruniin16/API_Rest_01/README.md

-# First API REST created in Data Science course using Python Flask.
+# API created in Data Science course using Python Flask just for testing.